keighrim/mae-annotation/README.md

 MAE allows users to define their own annotation tasks, annotate partial words, use non-consuming tags, easily create links between annotations, and it outputs annotations in stand-off XML.
 While it does not enforce strict rules for annotation schemes, it is very easy to set up and start running.

 ### Download Current version
 Currently Keigh Rim (krim@brandeis.edu) is working on maintenance jobs and updating new features to MAE.
-The current version of MAE is 0.10.0.
-You can download most recent version by cloning this repository.
+The current release version of MAE is 0.10.0.
+You can download it by cloning this repository.

     > git clone https://github.com/keighrim/mae-annotation

-For the most recent, developing, and *unstable* version use develop branch after cloning
+For the most recent, developing, and *unstable* version, use develop branch after cloning

     > cd mae-annotation
     > git checkout develop

 ### Requirements
 Current version of MAE is written in JAVA.
 Thus, to run MAE on your local system, you need JAVA later than 6.
 Use JAR to run MAE

     > java -jar mae_<VERSION>.jar

+Or if you are on Windows, simply double click jar file in File Explorer.

 ### Changes
 See [CHANGELOG.md] (https://github.com/keighrim/mae-annotation/blob/master/CHANGELOG.md).